 The 1950s featured the usual pattern for the Greek countryside: massive movement to Ioánnina, or Athens, plus external migration overseas, especially to America and Germany.
 Only since the late 1970s has there been significant tourism here, primarily to the coast (especially Párga) and the Zagorian Píndos, with some of the most photogenic villages on the mainland.

 In recent years Ipirot isolation has been eased by the completion of the Vía Egnatía, a mammoth expressway linking Thrace and Macedonia with the Ionian Sea-port of Igoumenítsa, via much of Ípiros.
 This will be complemented shortly by the “Ionian Highway” from Mesolóngi via Amfilohía and Árta to Ioánnina, shaving hours off of former travel times.
 The much-delayed Vía Egnatía finally opened in its entirety in 2010, and I drove the Ípiros section that October.
-It’s a marvel in
+It’s

 more ways than one – most signally, for those irritated by the frequent, and excessive, tolls on other Greek motorways, in being completely free thus far.
 Apparently this was a condition of the massive EU subsidy which saw to its construction; another quirk is that the route of the Vía Egnatía completely avoids Thessaly (apparently deemed too developed and prosperous to deserve such a subsidized project), which means – if you’re trying to reach Ípiros from, say, the Metéora – you have a slow and rather